neurons-me/this.me/README.md

 # THIS.ME
 > **This.Me** is a data-structured identity designed to generate and manage identities, attributes, properties and more.
 It combines privacy, user control, and secure interoperability.

-**.me** is a local, encrypted identity object designed to return ownership of identity back to the user.
-Its core philosophy is **user sovereignty**: your identity lives on your machine, under your control, not in someone else’s cloud.
-It holds attributes, relationships, and keys that define who you are—and crucially, **how you relate to others**.
+<strong>.me</strong> is your identity that lives on your machine, under your control.
+It holds attributes, relationships, and keys that define who you are—and crucially, <strong>how you relate to others</strong>.

-Each **.me** instance can pair with other authorities or identities using its **cryptographic keys**, establishing **trust through signatures and endorsements** rather than centralized verification.
+ Each <strong>.me</strong> instance can pair with other authorities or identities using its <strong>cryptographic keys</strong>, establishing <strong>trust through signatures and endorsements</strong>.

 Instead of logging in through third-party services, you can validate your identity or vouch for someone else’s using these key exchanges.
-This enables a decentralized trust model where relationships are verifiable, persistent, and portable—empowering systems to recognize who you are based on real, user-generated signals, not institutional permissions.
+This enables a decentralized trust model where relationships are verifiable, persistent, and portable.

 # Getting Started:
 1. ##### **Install `this.me`:**